-The Programme has focused on encouraging the participants to improve their development and esteem and modules have concentrated on group development, job seeking skills, joint problem solving activities, training, photography, literacy video. relaxation skills, art and craft work, cultural activities, work experience placements and evaluation.
+The Programme has focussed on encouraging the participants to improve their self development and esteem and modules have concentrated on group development, job seeking skills, joint problem solving activities, literacy training, photography, video, relaxation skills, art and craft work, cultural activities, work experience placements and evaluation.
 We are also considering introducing drama and music workshops.
 We believe that the course has a significant stabilising influence on those participating and hope that it will have real value in assisting them to access further training, education, voluntary work and indeed paid employment.

 Broadly speaking there is 50% women's participation and 50% men's participation in the programme to date.
 Although there are often difficulties for women with regard to child care arrangements the programme has taken this into account so that full participation is almost guaranteed.
-Similarly the Project has, over the last five years, attempted to ensure that the Project is attractive to women.
-Although as a rule we do not positively discriminate in favour of women we have importance of stressed the women's Women's involvement in the participation. programme thus far is greater than reflected in women's overall use of the service.
+Similarly the Project has, over the last five years, attempted to ensure that the

+Project is attractive to women.
+Although as a rule we do not positively discriminate in favour of women we have stressed the importance of women's participation.
+Women's involvement in the programme thus far is greater than reflected in women's overall use of the service.
 This is important in order to find a balance in the groups.
 All courses have included a significant number of individuals who are directly affected by HIV and we are committed to the re-training of individuals who are living with HIV.

-The first training course commenced on June 24 and concluded on October 13 1993.
-Twelve people participated in the programme and twelve finished the full sixteen weeks.
-The progress and success of the programme has exceeded our expectations.
-We witnessed twelve individuals, all of whom were on methadone maintenance programmes, attend the centre daily, on time and eager to get to work.
+programme has exceeded our expectations.
+We witnessed twelve individuals, all of whom were on nethadone maintenance programmes, attend the centre daily, on time and eager to get to work.
 This is one of the most important outcomes.
 The participants proved their ability to be dependable, punctual and committed.

 A video, recording the activities of each programme, was made by the participants and displays their excellent production skills.
-It also demonstrates the participants' sense of fun, humour, survival and enthusiasm as they film or are filmed in the Ana Liffey Drug Project or in the streets of Dublin.
+It also demonstrates the participants' sense of fun, humour, survival and enthusiasm as they film or are filmed in the Ana Liffey Drug Project or in the streets of Dublin...
 The second course commenced on 10 November 1993 and concluded in March 1994.
 Seven men and six women participated.
 Four people are drug free and nine people are on methadone maintenance programmes.
 The programme proved to be as successful as the first.